BlockResearchGroup/compas-RV/gitbook/examples/historical-typologies/cross-vault.md

 ## 4. Modify Form Diagram

 **Command:** `RV_form_modify`> `Edge Constraints` > `Manual`\
-Set the horizontal edge constraints (h\_min and h\_max) to: a) 0.00001, b) main load transvering arch edges to 2, and c) vertical boundary edges and the four central diagonals to 1.
-This is done because horizontal edges ideally carry no load, and boundary arches have a tributary area twice as large as the outer ones.
+Set the horizontal edge constraints (h\_min and h\_max) to: a) 0.00001, b) perpendicular to boundary edges to 2, and c) vertical boundary edges and the four central diagonals to 1.
+This is done because perpendicular to boundary edges carry no load, and boundary arches have a tributary area twice as large as the outer ones.

 <figure><img src="../../.gitbook/assets/examples_cross_vault_3_0.png" alt=""><figcaption></figcaption></figure>